Grande Prairie RCMP Seek Assistance in locating Missing Person

 News release

-Grande Prairie, Alberta – Grande Prairie RCMP are seeking the public’s assistance in locating 42-year-old David AUGER.
+– Grande Prairie RCMP are seeking the public’s assistance in locating 32-year-old Adrian Gembal.
 He was reported missing on January 9, 2018 and was last seen January 6, 2018 in Grande Prairie

 - Brown eyes

-There is a concern for his well-being and the RCMP would like to locate and speak with AUGER.
+GREMBAL may be travelling to Edmonton and there is a concern for his well-being and the RCMP would like to locate and speak with GEMBAL.
 If you have any information about his whereabouts, please contact Grande Prairie RCMP Detachment at 780-830-5700 or should you wish to remain anonymous, you can contact Crime Stoppers by phone at 1.800.222.8477 (TIPS) or by Internet at www.tipsubmit.com.